john-science/python_for_scientists/classes/08_taking_the_next_step/problem_set_2_solutions.md

 #### 1. This function returns the fraction of two numbers.
 But what happens when the denominator is zero?

     def calc_fraction(num, denom):
-        '''calculate the fraction of two numbers'''
+        """calculate the fraction of two numbers"""
         if denom == 0.0:
-            raise Exception('Cannot divide by zero.')
+            raise Exception("Cannot divide by zero.")

         return num / demon